jvanasco/pyramid_sqlassist/README.md

 # Example Usage

-in your `env.ini`, specify multiple sqlalchemy urls (which might be to different dbs or the same db but with different permissions)
+In your `env.ini`, specify multiple sqlalchemy urls (which might be to different dbs or the same db but with different permissions):

 	sqlalchemy_reader.url = postgres://myapp_reader:myapp@localhost/myapp
 	sqlalchemy_writer.url = postgres://myapp_writer:myapp@localhost/myapp

 /__init__.py:main